eitansh28/RideWithMe/README.md

 2. Install the required dependencies using package manager [npm](https://www.npmjs.com/): npm install
 3. Configure the database connection and app settings by updating the configuration files.
 Make sure to set the appropriate credentials and environment variables.
+4. Download android studio to your computer and configure some emulator for the client use.

-4. Start the RideWithMe server:
+5. Start the RideWithMe server:
 * npm start
+* Server will run on your local network in port 1000

+6. Start the RideWithMe client:
-* npx react-native run-android
+* run npx react-native run-android in your terminal and wait for the emulator to start runnig.
-5. Access the RideWithMe app by opening your preferred web browser and navigating to `http://localhost:1000`.

 ## Usage